BuildOnViction/gitbook/archive/how-to-deploy-a-trc21-token-on-tomochain.md

 ---
 description: >-
-  This article will guide you on how to deploy a VRC25 token on Viction using TomoIssuer.
+  This article will guide you on how to deploy a VRC25 token on Viction using VicIssuer.
 ---

 # How to Deploy a VRC25 Token on Viction

-Below are the most important features of TomoIssuer that have made it a revolutionary tool:
+Below are the most important features of VicIssuer that have made it a revolutionary tool:

 * **User-Friendly Interface:** Issue a TRC20/TRC21 token in only a few steps.
 * **No Coding Experience Required:** No prerequisite knowledge about smart contract programming is needed.
-* **Token Customization Options:** All token features are customizable through TomoIssuer’s dashboard.
+* **Token Customization Options:** All token features are customizable through VicIssuer’s dashboard.

 ### **Let’s Start the Tutorial!**